-- Navigant Consulting
+- Guidehouse

 - Opinion Dynamics

 - Vermont Energy Investment Corp.
 (VEIC), IL-TRM Administrator

 Version 1.0 of the Illinois Energy Efficiency Policy Manual was approved by the Illinois Commerce Commission (ICC) in Docket No. 15-0487.
-In light of Public Act 99-0906, which changes provisions of the law that affect energy efficiency, the Subcommittee developed Version 1.1 in an effort to clean-up and make clearer certain provisions of this Manual while staying true to the approved Version 1.0.
+In light of Public Act 99-0906 (effective June 1, 2017), which changes provisions of the law that affect energy efficiency, the Subcommittee developed Version 1.1 in an effort to clean-up and make clearer certain provisions of this Manual while staying true to the approved Version 1.0.
 Version 1.1 was approved by the ICC in Docket No. 17-0270.
 Version 2.0 includes policy clarifications for certain provisions of Public Act 99-0906.
 Version 2.0 includes new policies agreed to by participating parties.
+Version 2.0 was approved by the ICC in Docket No. 19-0983.
+In light of Public Act 102-0662 (effective September 15, 2021), which changes provisions of the law that affect energy efficiency, the Subcommittee developed Version 2.1 to update certain provisions of this Manual in a manner consistent with the approved Version 2.0.
+A future Policy Manual update will include any additional policy changes or clarifications needed due to Public Act 102-0662.